-Understanding how to ask the whys & a when gets is essential for product managers to see past the junk food of outputs & into the satisfying banquet of outcomes.
+Understanding how to ask the whys & a when or two gets is essential for product managers to see past the junk food of outputs & into the satisfying banquet of outcomes.

 Many of us are familiar with Theodore Levitt’s marketing proverb: “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole!”

 And while this sage wisdom from said Harvard Business School Professor is true for our marketing friends, it is equally on target for those of us in Product Management who might otherwise miss an opportunity to delightfully differentiate our products from our competitors.

 This is why it pays to engage in “The 5 whys,” a practice developed by Sakichi Toyoda and used within the Toyota Motor Corporation during the evolution of its manufacturing methodologies.
 And when we augment the last two “whys” with questions about “when” we often uncover not only the outcome but the emotional key unlocking its adoption.

 As an example of this, let’s take Levitt’s drill bit example and retell it with a twist from Bob Moesta by means of Carl Ryden: